Lightstreamer/Lightstreamer-kafka-connector/README.md

 Besides mapping topics to statically predefined items, Kafka Connector allows you to configure the _item templates_, which specify the rules needed to decide if a message can be forwarded to the items specified by the clients, thus enabling a _filtered routing_.
 The item template leverages the [_Data Extraction Language_](#data-extraction-language) to extract data from Kafka records and match them against the _parameterized_ subscribed items.
-The item template leverages the [_Data Extraction Language_](#data-extraction-language) to extract data from Kafka records and match them against the _parameterized_ subscribed items.

 ![filtered-routing](pictures/filtered-routing.png)